GetStream/stream-chat-flutter/packages/stream_chat_flutter_core/README.md

 This package provides business logic to fetch common things required for integrating Stream Chat into your application.
 The core package allows more customisation and hence provides business logic but no UI components.
-Please use the stream_chat_flutter package for the full fledged suite of UI components or stream_chat for the low-level client.
+Please use the `stream_chat_flutter` package for the full fledged suite of UI components or `stream_chat` for the low-level client.

-The package primarily contains three types of classes:

-1) Business Logic Components
-2) Core Components
-3) Core Controllers

 ### Business Logic Components